About the Programme

 Trainees wishing to change from full to LTFT training must initially notify the Sheffield GPSTP Office and submit an application form to the South Yorkshire Office of Health Education Yorkshire and the Humber.
 Full information is available at:

-We have a few trainers/training practices which specialise in taking LTFT trainees.
-Please note however that these trainers are themselves LTFT, and so work on certain days of the week.
+A our training practices can accommodate LTFT trainees.
+Please note however that some trainers are themselves LTFT, and so work on certain days of the week.
 This can mean that for your first GP placement, where there may only be one LTFT training vacancy available, there is less flexiblity on which days of the week you will be working.

 Hospital posts will be slot shares of full time posts - please note that LTFT Trainees may have to wait for a suitable slot share post to become available.
 Supernumerary funding for LTFT trainees will only be authorised in exceptional circumstances.

-If you require any more information about part time training, please contact Hannah Staniland at the South Yorkshire Office:
+If you require any more information about part time training, please contact Elena Finney at the South Yorkshire Office: